Hawkeye Memories: 2001 Old Capitol Dome Fire

 Heidi Zahner Younts (97BA, 19MA)

 I had just started a new job at University of Iowa Health Care and saw it out the sixth-floor window as I stepped off the elevator.
-I remember wondering if this was some kind if attack (only two months after 9/11) but also thinking, it looked kind of like a giant burning candle on a birthday cake.
+I remember wondering if this was some kind of attack (only two months after 9/11) but also thinking, it looked kind of like a giant burning candle on a birthday cake.

 Alison Jefferson (04BA)